Yunchen33/MTEC-340-YunChen/Midterm/proposal.md

 	・Snake will grow up through eat the food in the game.

-	・Snake will dead if it touch the wall or itself.
+	・Snake will dead if it touch the wall, obstacles or itself.

 	・Nice-look game enviroment.